 It is also critical to plant trees, shrubs, flowers, grasses and sedges in areas where they will have the greatest success.
 There is often a gradual change in wetness along creek, lake, and pond shorelines.
 Typically, there is an aquatic zone that is almost always under water, a transition zone with consistently moist soil and an upland zone that is mostly dry.
 It is very important to plant the right species in the right location so that your plants survive.

-For example, plants that grow well in the aquatic zone will typically not do well in dry conditions.
 Table 1 has a brief list of hardy species that do very well in each zone.
 When putting the right plant in the right place, you can better assure beautiful blooms and a hardy root mass that slows erosion.